deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 print(data_frame)

-from deephaven2 import new_table
-from deephaven2.column import double_col
+from deephaven import new_table from deephaven.column import double_col
-from deephaven2.constants import NULL_DOUBLE
+from deephaven.constants import NULL_DOUBLE

 table = new_table([
     double_col("A", [1., 2., 3.]),